davidjungermann/days-since/README.md

 * Responsiveness - Done
 * Replace the emojis - Done
 * Private routes - In progress
+* Input validation for sign in and sign up

 Optionals:
 * Selector for multiple environments